What Is The Law of Small Numbers?

 When companies treat research like a commodity and constantly expect to make cost savings there is a danger that sample sizes will be cut to the bone.
 As a result studies don’t deliver the required level of reliability.
 I briefly worked on a multi-country brand and advertising tracking study that only had sufficient sample to analyse on a three monthly basis.
 This proved very frustrating as it wasn’t sufficiently sensitive to measure the short-term impact (i.e. monthly) of bursts of advertising activity.

-Researchers are by their nature pattern seekers and this can make them susceptible to seeing phenomena that are generated by a purely random process.
+Researchers are by their nature pattern seekers and this can make them susceptible to seeing phenomena that is done by a purely random process.
 There is nothing wrong with this provided we treat such patterns with caution and seek further data or more robust research to test our hypothesis.
-This is why researchers need to be trained to present results in a balanced and critical way so that management don’t jump to conclusions.
+This is why researchers need to have the training to present results in a balanced and critical way so that management don’t jump to conclusions.

 There is a growing tendency to expect to have data on tap.
 This is a characteristic of the digital age.
 But sometimes this leads to pressure to analyse and communicate continuous survey data too frequently.

-I came across a continuous customer satisfaction survey a few years ago where high level Key Performance Indicators were communicated to each business area on a monthly basis.
-However, despite most of the base sizes being far too small to identify any significant differences, the Customer Insight Manager was expected to comment on changes from the previous month’s score.
-This encouraged the inventing of reasons for changes that were definitely statistically significant.
+I came across a continuous customer satisfaction survey a few years ago.
+High level Key Performance Indicators communicate to each business area on a monthly basis.
+However, despite most of the base sizes being far too small to identify any significant differences.
+The Customer Insight Manager was has to comment on changes from the previous month’s score.
+This encouraged the inventing of reasons for changes that were not statistically significant and would result in the law of small numbers.

 The law of small numbers gives researchers an interesting insight into our own potential fallibility.
 It warns us against listening to our intuition and relying on rules of thumb for determining sample size.
 Khaneman also provides a useful reminder to be careful on how findings are communicated when dealing with data from small numbers.

-Research and experimentation is after all an iterative process, so we should always be looking to validate results, whether from large or small scale studies.
+Research and experimentation is after all an iterative process.
+We should always be looking to validate results, whether from large or small scale studies.
 It is only through trial and error that we are ultimately able to separate insights from myths.
+However, the law of small numbers should teach us to treat any insights based upon small samples with extreme caution.

 Thinking, fast and slow by Daniel Kahneman.